daigann/Image-Resizer/README.md

 # Image-Resizer

-Takes in a small cat image then tries to resize it
+I projet I built in Python which I reduce the image size of an cat image to 24x24.
+Then feed that into a neural network where the ai tries its best to resize the image to 105x105.

+NOTE** In order for this to work you need to have Tensorflow properly set up.